wds4/tribal-tapestry/essays/bookJustification/overview.md

   </span>
 </div>

+Left: Definition of a class thread.
+It is defined by three edge types: path initiation, path propagation, and path termination.
+Path initiation and termination nodes are required.
+There can be any number of path propagation nodes, including zero.

-A concept is defined in terms of a class origin node: Given the set of all class threads that emanate from a single class origin node, a concept is defined as the set of all nodes and all edges that are traversed by those threads.
+Right: a concept is defined in terms of a class origin node: Given the set of all class threads that emanate from a single class origin node, a concept is defined as the set of all nodes and all edges that are traversed by those threads.

 ## 5. Concepts are formatted according to constraint nodes.